elequaranta/MLDL23-FL-project/README.md

 ## Setup
 #### Environment
-The project is designed to run on google colab, run it be sure to follow this steps:
+The project is designed to run on google colab, to run it be sure to follow this steps:
 1. Install required packages:
    ```
    pip install wandb